 Kristen Over, English Department

-Continue the conversation with the November 19 seminar, “Allowing Race Beyond the Classroom”
+Continue the conversation with the Nov.
+19 seminar, “Allowing Race Beyond the Classroom.”

 They Can’t/Won’t/Don’t Read: Engaging All Students in Literary Text (501)

 April Nauman, Department of Literacy Education

 Wood shop Safety and Scrap Wood Sculpture Workshop (502)